-Lycra fabric is a popular stretch fabric choice.
+Spandex fabric is a popular stretch fabric choice.
 But we know that popularity does not always indicate sustainability.
-In this article, we take a look into the details of lycra and find out just how sustainable or unsustainable it is.
+In this article, we take a look into the details of spandex and find out just how sustainable or unsustainable it is.

-They produce spandex or elastane fabric using polyurethane.
+They produce spandex or elastane fabric using polyurethane and polyethylene glycol.
 At least 85 percent of spandex is polyurethane by weight.

-Spandex fibers are segmented polyurethane; they owe much of their elasticity to this unique structure.
-The segments consist of alternating flexible and rigid parts that react differently to being stretched3.
+A spandex fiber is segmented polyurethane; they owe much of their elasticity to this unique structure.
+The segments consist of alternating flexible and rigid parts that react differently to being stretched2.
 The rigid segments tend to cluster, and the flexible segments act as springs connecting the rigid parts.
 That is why spandex fabrics are extremely elastic but do not lose elasticity after repeated stretching like rubber does.

-They manufacture spandex with different methods; melt extrusion, solution dry spinning, reaction spinning, and solution wet spinning.
+Spandex production has several different methods; melt extrusion, solution dry spinning, reaction spinning, and solution wet spinning.
 In all these methods, the first step is to form a pre-polymer from monomers and then further react it with other elements like diamine acid.
-Solution dry spinning is the most used method, accounting for over 90 percent of the world’s spandex supply1.
+Solution dry spinning is the most used method, accounting for over 90 percent of the world’s spandex fibers.

 After they cover the spandex yarn with other kinds of fibers, they send it to the mill.
 In the mill, spandex is often interwoven with modal, cotton, nylon, and polyester to produce fabrics commonly used in clothing.
 Because of how much spandex stretches, they must weave it with a particular yarn feeder.